-Think about the Syrian refugees who are trying to escape Syria and get into safer havens like the United States – they have little more than the clothes on their back and and few worldly possessions.
+Think about the Syrian refugees who are trying to escape Syria and get into safer havens like the United States – they have little more than the clothes on their back and few worldly possessions.
 Five years ago, the Syrian pound conversion rate was 57 SYP to 1 USD.
 Today, you'd need over 213 SYP to get 1 USD.
 The value of their currency has been quartered.

-If things really hit the fan and we were in a similar situation, the value of the United States dollar would plummet.
+If things hit the fan and we were in a similar situation, the value of the United States dollar would plummet.
 Perhaps to zero.
 In that case, you better make sure some of your worldly possessions have value in the country you're escaping to.